Phil and Laura recently became empty nesters after having lived in their Buffalo Grove home for 27 years.

 The French country kitchen renovation features Dura Supreme Kendall Inset Cabinetry in a weathered gray Heritage finish with Amerock satin nickel hardware.
 Black Saint Gabriel Granite countertops provide a pleasing contrast while giving Phil and Laura a durable, easy-to-clean surface when cooking.
 The cream Tessen Arabesque tile backsplash pulls the whole kitchen renovation together, meshing perfectly with the black countertops and the gray cabinetry.
 A large farmhouse sink with a Kohler pull-down faucet was added, and the ovens were relocated and installed at an ergonomic height that is easier on Phil’s back.

-“To enhance hospitality functions, we added a coffee and tea bar around the corner out of, a once, under-utilized pantry space,” Michelle said.
-This area has become the favorite must stop place for the couple in the morning as they prepare for their day.
-It also provides a convenient and attractive beverage station for visitors when entertaining.
+The designer added a coffee and tea bar around the corner out of, a once, under-utilized pantry space.
+It provides a convenient and attractive beverage station for visitors when entertaining.

 The couple hated how guests could see directly into the pantry.
-So the old pantry was closed off from view, and a custom shelving system was designed and installed creating a much more efficient, yet now hidden storage space.
+So the old pantry was closed off from view, and a custom shelving system was designed and installed creating a much more efficient, hidden storage.
 Laura’s treasured Kitchen Aid mixer was tucked conveniently inside a prominently located cabinet with a lift, so she now can easily pull up the stand to counter-height and not have to wrestle the appliance out from between other small kitchen appliances in a crowded pantry.
-This small little detail made Laura extremely happy!

 This elegant wall has become a favorite feature in their home and the bonus is how highly functioning the beautiful buffet piece is for hosting.
 They now have family and friends over without having to worry about having enough space to serve and entertain.
 “The end result was a design solution that solved both the function and styling that reflects this couple’s taste and lifestyle,” Michelle said.
 “They will be making lots of new family memories in this new space.”